 Student Lockers - Students are assigned individual lockers.
 Lockers, and lock combinations are not to be switched or shared for any reason.
-Students must register their locker number, and combination lock with the school office; failure to do so by the end of September could result in a loss of locker privileges.
+Students must register their locker number, and combination lock with the school office; failure to do so by the end of September could result in a loss of locker privileges and will result in the lock being removed and the contents brought to the lost and found in the Main Office.
 Lockers are the property of the school but are the responsibility of the registered student.
 Valuables (phones, computers, cash, jewellery, etc.) are not to be left in lockers.
 Lockers must be kept clean and free of objectionable materials, objects, pictures, etc. Students wishing to relinquish responsibility of an assigned locker MUST NOTIFY the office.